Oil Coming Out of Exhaust: Symptoms, Causes, and How to Fix

 No, you should not drive your car if it’s leaking oil from the exhaust.
 If you notice oil coming out of your car’s exhaust, it is important to have the vehicle diagnosed by a qualified mechanic as soon as possible.

-Driving with an oil leak can cause serious damage to your engine, and may even lead to a complete engine failure.
+Driving with an oil leak can cause severe damage to your engine and may even lead to a complete engine failure.

-In addition, oil coming out of the exhaust may be an indication of a hazardous condition that could be dangerous to you and other motorists.
+In addition, oil coming out of the exhaust may indicate a hazardous condition that could be dangerous to you and other motorists.

 For these reasons, it is best to err on the side of caution and have your car checked out by a professional if you notice any signs of an oil leak.